 The maps use a common measure, the Palmer Drought Severity Index, which assigns positive numbers when conditions are unusually wet for a particular region, and negative numbers when conditions are unusually dry.
 A reading of -4 or below is considered extreme drought.
 More details on this figure are here.

 The PDSI in the Great Plains during the Dust Bowl apparently spiked very briefly to -6, but otherwise rarely exceeded -3 for the decade (see here).
-So the numbers projected by National Center for Atmospheric Research (NCAR) are already near catastrophic by the 2030s.
-And they are beyond catastrophic by the 2060s (see New study puts the ‘hell’ in Hell and High Water).
+So the numbers projected by National Center for Atmospheric Research (NCAR) are catastrophic by the 2060s (see New study puts the ‘hell’ in Hell and High Water).